ammarhakim/ammar-simjournal/je/je35/je35-iter-poisson.rst

 where :math:`s_0` are extra stages.
 Note that :math:`\Delta \tau = W
 \Delta t_e`.
 Hence, in this scheme, the free parameters one must choose are :math:`W` and :math:`s_0`.
+(I will update how these should be choosen at a later point).

 In Gkeyll one chooses this scheme using the "RKL1" parameter in the `IterPoisson` updater.
 On top of the "inner" STS stages one can also use a sequence acceleration method that drives the system to steady-state even faster.

 Second order Richardson Iteration
 ---------------------------------